 Ken quits his job to become a full-time musical dilettante

-I got into a deep trap at my job; an insidious, very sneaky trap; My managers got too good, giving me challenging work and a seemingly endless supply of work for yours truly, which they made palatable with a diabolical unwritten rule: our job is to help you get your job done with a minimum of hassle.
-And they were shameless with tasty mental treats; letting me find and dig into interesting projects.
+I got into a deep trap at my job; an insidious, very sneaky trap; My managers got too good, giving me varied, challenging work in a seemingly endless supply, which they made palatable with a diabolical unwritten rule: our job is to help you get your job done with a minimum of hassle.
+And they were shameless with handing out tasty mental treats; letting me find and dig into interesting projects.